la2050/archive/_projects/2015/colossi-crowd-gaming.md

   others.
 project_image: 'https://img.youtube.com/vi/CAz_mkuDRno/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/CAz_mkuDRno'
-'In one to three sentences, please describe your proposal.': >- We will increase attendance to major league sporting events by bringing in our technology which allows everyone old and young to come together and play a game.
-By having them actively participate where normally they would just watch some static content, we increase the chance they will come back and bring others.
 Where will you be working?:
   - 'Large Sports Venues, LA County'
 How do you plan to use these resources to make change?: